Dumebii/Articles/clcvnt8em000a08jse5y832a9.md

 *This means that the* `console.log` given as the first argument in the `useEffect` syntax would not run unless only the condition "not boolean" is satisfied.
 Boolean is a state variable whose updating is dependent on the `onClick` event in the `h1` being triggered.
 What this simply means is that the `console.log` would not take effect till the `h1` is clicked.

 *Note though that sometimes, the* `dependencies array` *is empty.
-What this simply means is that we want the* `console.log` *as in the example above, to run only once, and once the page is rendered.*
+What this means is that we want the* `console.log`, *as in the example above, to run only once, and immediately the page is rendered.*

 * The `useEffect` hook can, and should be used for other "more important" things in a React app though.
-Primarily managing fallout or effects from using "external bodies" on a React app, like making an API call for example, amongst other things that React typically isn't built to handle.
+Primarily managing fallout or effects from using *external bodies* on a React app, like making an API call, amongst other things that React typically isn't built to handle.

 **The** `useEffect` **hook is a lot deeper than this and gets more complicated the further down you go.
 This is just an overview to give a general understanding of it.**